mindspore-ai/docs/docs/lite/docs/source_en/use/post_training_quantization.md

 ## Quantization Debug

 Turn on the quantization Debug function, you can get the data distribution statistics report, which is used to evaluate the quantization error and assist the decision-making model (operator) whether it is suitable for quantization.
-For full quantification, N data distribution statistics reports will be generated according to the number of correction data sets provided, that is, one report will be generated for each round; for weighting, only one data distribution statistics report will be generated.
+For full quantification, N data distribution statistics reports will be generated according to the number of correction datasets provided, that is, one report will be generated for each round; for weighting, only one data distribution statistics report will be generated.

 When setting the `debug_info_save_path` parameter, the relevant debug report will be generated in the `/home/workspace/mindspore/debug_info_save_path` folder: